GreenIron/FAA-NLP-Project/README.md

 And more specifically for the text documents released by the FAA:
 * FAA offers a powerful API
 * FAA documents are well formatted (Q&A tables, consistent tables of content)
-* FAA documents have a high quality standard (Order 1000.36) compared to the best NLP dataset that one can find on Hugging Face
+* FAA documents have a high quality standard (Order 1000.36) compared to the best NLP dataset that one can find on Hugging Face.
+The notably natively include ["chain of thoughts"](https://arxiv.org/pdf/2201.11903.pdf) answers.

 # Data Collection
 ## Results on data collection